Nancy Pelosi Announces Dems will Begin Drafting Articles of Impeachment

 — ABC News (@ABC) December 5, 2019

-The speaker asserted President Trump’s July 25 telephone call with Ukrainian President Volodymyr Zelensky represents an abuse of power that undermines U.S. national security.
+The speaker asserted President Trump’s July 25 telephone call with Ukrainian President Volodymyr Zelensky — in which the president suggested the European country should look into allegations of corruption against former Vice President Joe Biden — was an abuse of power that undermined U.S. national security.
+A partisan CIA analyst’s mischaracterization of the call, laid out in a “whistleblower” complaint to the intelligence community inspect general, later sparked the effort to remove the president.

 “If we allow a president to be above the law, we do so surely at the peril of our republic.
 In America, no one is above the law,” the California Democrat said.